JBisnett/urcc/README.txt

 been worth.

 I used my previous implementation of def use with some extra functionality to get it working better.
-Currently I treat three things as "output".
+Currently I treat several things as "output".
 1. Return
 2. Function calls
-3. Writing to some memory location
+3. Writing to a dereference memory location
+4. Writing to a global variable
+5. Control Flow Data

+I made some changes to the underlying urcc implementation.
+I added a backreference to statements which refer to my basic block implementation.
+I added a parent accessor to variable declarations so whether a variable is global or not is easily decided.